Internal Macedonian Revolutionary Organization: Armed struggle against the Ottomans

 Although SMARO and SMAC shared the goal of autonomy there were several critical differences between them.
 The SMARO thought that autonomy can be achieved by waging an insurgency campaign that would allure the attention and intervention of the Great Powers, as it was the case previously in other Balkan examples.
 While for the SMAC the liberation was achievable only by cooperation with Bulgaria and especially the Bulgarian army.
 Furthermore, the SMARO preferred an independent Macedonia as part of a future Balkan Federation, on the other hand for the SMAC the autonomy was a first step to unification with Bulgaria.
 Finally, and probably most critically, the SMARO was much more ambiguous to the term Macedonian, for them being the regions inhabitant was more important than ethnicity, while for the SMAC being Macedonian was equivalent to being Bulgarian.
 SMAC became known earlier than SMARO, after the 1895 raids into Turkish territory it organised from Bulgaria.
 Its founders were Macedonian immigrants in Bulgaria as well as Bulgarian army officers.
 They became known as the "supremists" or "externals" since they were based outside of Macedonia.
 The supremists resorted to terrorism against the Ottomans in the hope of provoking a war and thus Bulgarian annexation of Macedonia.
 SMAC maintained close relations with the political establishment in Bulgaria and wanted IMRO to be subordinated to them, and Bulgarian army officers to dominate their activity, while IMRO wanted to remain independent of governmental control.
 For a time between 1899-1901, SMARO and SMAC cooperated, however, disagreements continued in this period and after 1901 their relations became increasingly hostile and violent.
 SMAC split into two factions: one loyal to the SMARO and one led by some officers close to the Bulgarian prince.
 The second one staged an ill-fated uprising in Eastern Macedonia in 1902, where they were opposed militarily by local SMARO bands led by Yane Sandanski and Hristo Chernopeev, who were later to become the new leaders of the IMARO left-wing.

-Hristo Chernopeev's band in 1903.

-Gathering of several SMARO chetas, present are Goce Delchev, Yane Sandanski, Peyo Yavorov and other comitadjis, in February 1903.

 In April 1903, a group of young anarchists connected with SMARO, called Gemidžiite – graduates from the Bulgarian secondary school in Thessaloniki – launched a campaign of terror bombing in Thessaloniki with the aim to attract the attention of the Great Powers to Ottoman oppression in Macedonia and Eastern Thrace.

 In May 1903 the undisputed leader of the organization, Goce Delchev, was killed in a skirmish with Turkish forces.
 Although Delchev had opposed the ideas for an uprising as premature, he finally had no choice but agree to that course of action but at least managed to delay its start from May to August.
 In August 1903 SMARO organised the Ilinden-Preobrazhenie Uprising against the Ottomans in Macedonia and the Adrianople Vilayet, which after the initial successes including the forming of the Krushevo Republic, was crushed with much loss of life.